ajithrnayak/ajith_blog/content/posts/2022-07-04---Set-up-dev-env-on-macOS/index.md

 excerpt: "I got a new Macbook and I'm about to set it up for work.
 As developers, we have all been there.
 Oftentimes, when we switch to new jobs.
 And, this is my quick step-by-step guide to setup a mac for development."
 ---

-I got a new Macbook and I'm about to set it up for work.
+I got a new Macbook Pro and I'm about to set it up for work.
 As developers, we have all been there.
 Oftentimes, when we switch to new jobs.
 And, this is my quick step-by-step guide to setup a mac for development.

 #### What have I got?
 My employer acknowledged the [productivity boost](https://doordash.engineering/2022/03/01/why-apples-new-m1-chips-are-essential-for-rapid-ios-development/) that all iOS developers are experiencing on their Apple Silicon Macs and decided to invest in developer productivity.